shlomo90/shlomo90.github.io/posts/network/cookie.md

     * "Path=" path-value
 * secure-av
     * "Secure"
     * The secure attribute limits the score of the cookie to "secure" channels (where "secure" is defined by the user agent).
       When a cookie has the Secure attribute, the user agent will include the cookie in an HTTP request **only if the request is transmitted over a secure channel**
 * httponly-av
     * "HttpOnly"
 * extension-av
     * Anything server requirement.

-## User Agent Requirements
+## 6. User Agent Requirements

-### Cookie Syntax
+### [Cookie Syntax]

----

 * The user agent includes stored cookies in the Cookie HTTP request header.
 * When the user agent generates an HTTP request, the user agent MUST NOT attach more than one Cookie header field.